CDT Day 32: Mussigbrod Saddle to just north of Hwy 43 – SpiceRack is My Hero Camp to Surprise 30 Camp

 After washing my face and legs I really did feel human again.
 With the pain of yesterday still sharp in my memory, just returning to my normal state had me feeling on top of the world.
 I wouldn’t say it was worth it, but the contrast heightened my gratitude for how strong I feel on any given day.
 Maybe it is important to be reminded of the bad so that normal can be appreciated for how good it really is.
 I would have punched you if you told me that yesterday, but I drank the Kool Aid this morning.

 With our maps, Surprise Lake was no surprise to us.
 No time for a swim though.
-Thoughts of a 30 began creeping back.
-Damn, the hiking was fine through a mix of lodgepole forest and burn areas.
+Thoughts of a 30 began creeping back and, damn, the hiking was fine through a mix of lodgepole forest and burn areas.
 We made it to Schultz Creek and lunch, 14 miles in by 1pm.
-A big thunderstorm just to the south kept the temperature perfect for hiking and lounging, though we both got a little bit wet as we refueled for the next 16 miles.
+A big thunderstorm just to the south kept the temperature perfect for hiking and lounging, and we both got a little bit wet as we refueled for the next 16 miles.
 We were officially going for it now.

 The terrain was perfect for covering big miles and I hit the jets again, hiking as fast as I could without working up too much of a sweat.
 Gentle hills flew by in a blur.
 There wasn’t much to look at by trail standards, so it was easy to keep my focus on not eating shit.
 Spice passed me while I turbo-pooped, leaving pine cones on my backpack to indicate she had been through.
 I found her waiting for me in the shade after a hot climb, 22 miles in.